03 Jan

 Conversations [ethnography] in the Classroom

 As a professor, at the beginning of each new semester I have my students interview each other.
 They are not allowed to interview their friends.
 The students randomly choose whom they will interview.
 They are given a list of questions to ask; but as their interview progresses they are to make up more questions on their own.
-They are given class time for face to face interviewing; but they also may communicate with their partner by email.
+They are given class time for face to face interviewing; but they also may communicate with their partner by emails or social media.
 In many instances they meet outside of class and become best friends.
 I even had a couple who interviewed each other and eventually married!

 The purpose of the interview is two-fold for the students.
 1) They get an opportunity to understand the process of ethnographic methods in anthropology.
 2) They must write about their interview experience for a grade.
 What does this accomplish?
 They begin to respect each other’s humanity.
-They learn about the difficulties of trying to get an education when there are both language and culture barriers.
+They learn about the difficulties of trying to get an education when there are both language and cultural barriers.
 In my classrooms in Southern California there is much diversity.
 I have students, literally, from all over the world, and from many different cultures.
 This is a huge learning curve for many of my students.

 StoryCorps, Inc.